clopca/cdk-vpclattice-alpha/API.md

 ### ServiceNetworkProps <a name="ServiceNetworkProps" id="cdk-vpclattice-alpha.ServiceNetworkProps"></a>

-The properties for the ServiceNetwork.
+Properties for defining a VPC Lattice Service Network.

 #### Initializer <a name="Initializer" id="cdk-vpclattice-alpha.ServiceNetworkProps.Initializer"></a>